-Highland Park pressed to drop officer in taped beating
+Highland Park sidelines police officer in taped beating

 Highland Park — A former Inkster police officer charged in the videotaped beating of a suspect in that city will no longer patrol in Highland Park either.